nexentaedge/nexentaedge.github.io/src/docs/NexentaEdgeNetworkConsiderations.md

 But a storage cluster within a data center can achieve greater economies of scale if a single storage cluster can provide storage services to multiple tenants.
 But each of those tenants will demand that there be zero chance of information leaking to other tenants.
 Tenant-specific networks that are isolated by port assignment, vLANs or VXLANs achieve this in a way that is easily understood by end users because it operates the same way their network operated within their on-premise computer room.

+## A Gateway/Proxy localhost
+Gateway/Proxy hosts are storage cluster machines which have access to both the frontend traffic carrying Client Access networks and the backend network carrying storage networks.

+They are first scheduled as part of a storage cluster, which makes them eligible to add Tenant-specific Client Access Pods to provide service toa specific tenant.

+![GatewayHost][GatewayHost]

+[GatewayHost]:/docs/assets/NexentaEdgeNetworkConsiderations/GatewayHost.pdf

 ## Dynamically Adding/Removing Client Access networks
 A new Client Access network connects one or more Client containers with Components scheduled on machines already containing Gateway or Proxy containers attached to the Storage Network.